flukiluke/L-BASIC/doc/typespec.md

 * If the number has a decimal point or an exponent (e.g. 3E8) or does not fit an INTEGER64, then its type is the smallest of SINGLE, DOUBLE or QUAD that can hold it (with respect to magnitude).
 If no type can hold it, the number is illegal.
 A type suffix may not specify a type smaller than what would be determined by the above rules.

+## Arrays
+An array's type is a combination of its element type and its number of dimensions.
+An array X may be cast to array Y for the purposes of passing as a function argument if and only if:
+* The element types are exactly equivalent, or Y's element type is ANY
+* The number of dimensions are exactly equal, or Y's number of dimensions is unspecified (given as 0).
+Arrays are always passed by reference.

 ## Function arguments
 A function has 0 or more arguments and a return type (or a not-considered return type if it is a SUB).
 A function declaration specifies the type of each argument and the return type.
 When called, arguments are passed in one of two ways:
-* If an argument is specified as a single variable, it is passed _by reference_.
-The type of the variable must exactly match the declared type of the argument.
+* If an argument is specified as a single variable and the type of the variable exactly matches the declared type of the argument, it is passed _by reference_.
-* If an argument is specified as an expression or constant, it is passed _by value_.
-If the expression and argument declaration are both NUMBER types, an implicit cast will be added.
+* If an argument is specified as an expression or constant, or is a variable of a different type but can be implicitly cast, it is passed _by value_.

 ### Binary Operators
 The operators `\`, `AND`, `OR`, `EQV`, `IMP` and `XOR` behave as follows: